mjveilleux/uvae/README.md

 The aim is to create a workspace for me (ML Engineers, Analytics Engineers, Data Scientists and Analysts) that is a one stop shop to quickly update and run my code base.

 At the end of this, we should have one IDE that I can use to update and check any parts of my datapipeline, from python commands, to my models in Stan.

+this is my change to my thing this is srtijsoritj.

+these are new lines too